rwbl/look4how-b4j-version/README.md

 The application is developed with [B4J](http://https://www.b4x.com/b4j.html).
 For those interested, the B4J source code is included for Look4How (Look4How094.zip) and the Look4How uploader (Look4HowUploader102.zip) = a lot to explore (enjoy).
 The B4JHowTo database is part of the master.
 Load into Look4How via File > Open.

+## Java License
+The application has been created for **personal use**  only.
+If planned for commercial use, ensure to comply to the [Oracle JDK License Agreement](https://www.oracle.com/technetwork/java/javase/terms/license/javase-license.html).

 ***Note***
 Status Dec 2018: This application is not developed further as decided to create a new version based on [Lazarus](https://www.lazarus-ide.org/).